We often hear from parents of children with disability or developmental delay who feel confused about the NDIS and where to start.

 - Connect you to best practice early intervention service providers as well as mainstream and community services

-- Use observation and assessment, along with parent input, to understand the impact of the child’s delay or disability
+- Use observation and assessment, along with parent input, to understand the impact of the child’s developmental delay or disability

 - Identify if your child will benefit from short-term early intervention and if so, provide appropriate initial supports